 Tampa Crossroads’ is expanding its Vocational Rehabilitation and Employment (VRE) services for adults with disabilities into new counties, and the nonprofit recently re-introduced mental health services for Vocational Rehabilitation clients.

 Tampa Crossroads is also growing its rapid rehousing services for individuals in Hillsborough County who are experiencing homelessness, continuing to serve Veterans and now offering services to non-Veterans as well.
 To reach more people needing housing and to make connections with more landlords, the organization has added additional outreach and housing specialists to its staff.

-Other Tampa Crossroads’ programs include the Behavioral Wellness Center, known as “BeWell,” which offers drug testing, SMART Recovery meetings, and outpatient treatment; Rose Manor, a residential treatment center for women only; and Eco Oaks, an energy efficient affordable housing complex in the Tampa area.
+Other Tampa Crossroads’ programs include the Behavioral Wellness Center, known as “BeWell,” which offers drug testing, SMART Recovery meetings, and outpatient treatment; Rose Manor, a residential treatment center for women only; and Eco Oaks, an energy-efficient affordable housing complex in the Tampa area.

 Green’s vision for the nonprofit’s future comes from her past experiences.
 Before being named as CEO, she served more than 14 years with Tampa Crossroads, most recently as the Clinical Director, guiding the organization’s goals so that clients receive the best care possible.
-Green received a BS Degree in Psychology from University of Florida and a MA in Rehabilitation and Mental Health Counseling from University of South Florida.
+Green received a BS Degree in Psychology from the University of Florida and a MA in Rehabilitation and Mental Health Counseling from the University of South Florida.
 She also has completed numerous educational credits in Non-Profit/Public/Organizational Management.

 For more information about Tampa Crossroads, visit www.tampacrossroads.com.